-- Students will discuss a need for a personal day during SEL rotations with the assigned preceptor, SEL Coordinator and Assistant Director/Program Director (depending on site assigned) at least two weeks in advance.
-The student is responsible for documenting missed days onsite on the "SEL Timesheet." - Students may not schedule a personal day during staff relief activities during the clinical SEL. - Only in very limited circumstances will personal days be approved for absences occurring on SEL class days.
-Any SEL classes that are missed due to an approved personal day or an unexpected absence must be replaced at the student's initiative with an equivalent educational experience (as approved by the assigned SEL instructor within four weeks).
+- Students will request a personal day during SEL rotations with the assigned preceptor, SEL Coordinator and Assistant Director/Program Director (depending on site assigned) at least two weeks in advance.
+The student is responsible for documenting missed days on the "SEL Timesheet." - Students may not schedule a personal day during the staff relief period during the Clinical SEL. - Only in very limited circumstances will personal days be approved for absences conflicting with SEL didactic class meetings and during the critical care rotation (2 weeks) for the Clinical SEL.
+Any SEL classes that are missed due to an approved personal day or an unexpected absence must be replaced at the student's initiative with an equivalent educational experience (as approved by the assigned SEL instructor within two weeks).